This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 If baking sugar cookies is your favorite holiday tradition, you’ll love these sugar cookie pudding shots.
 Sugar cookie coffee creamer is the secret ingredient that gives these festive shots their holiday cookie taste.
 Combined with creamy vanilla pudding, fluffy Cool Whip, and vodka, this recipe makes a creamy, sweet treat with a boozy kick that’s sure to be the hit of your holiday party.

 Like most shots, these are budget-friendly and super simple to make, so they’re always a great choice for parties.
-This is also a nice change from the typical party Jello shot recipe, and perfect for those who prefer rich and creamy desserts and drinks over fruity ones.
+This is also a nice change from (or addition to!) the typical Christmas Jello shot recipe.
+It’s perfect for those who prefer rich and creamy desserts and drinks over fruity ones.

 Although this pudding shot recipe probably won’t replace your actual holiday cookie baking, it’s an incredibly fun and delicious treat that you need to try this holiday season!